-For the second year in a row, Tridel was a proud sponsor of the Branded Youth Entrepreneurship Conference.
+Tridel has been a proud supporter of the Branded Youth Entrepreneurship Conference for 5 years.
 This conference focuses on developing young entrepreneurs from priority neighbourhoods in the City of Toronto.
-Young people receive coaching from marketing experts, are introduced to current trendsetters and innovative business professionals, and get the opportunity to network with other young entrepreneurs.
-The conference also features a Pitch Contest, where Tridel’s very-own Danielle Feidler, SVP of Brand Experience, was a judge and helped make the decision to award $5,000 to be used for the winner to grow their idea.
-Andrea DelZotto, EVP of Tridel, delivered the closing to the conference where she encouraged youth to embrace their uniqueness and choose passion over what is easy.
+Young people receive coaching from marketing experts, are introduced to current trend-setters and innovative business professionals, and get the opportunity to network with other young entrepreneurs.
+The conference also features a Pitch Contest, where Tridel’s Winnie Chan was a judge in awarding this year’s winner: Soft and Butter.

 Indspire – Building Brighter Futures